The catalog of e-books, downloadable audiobooks and a handful of streaming videos.

 The survivors of a shipwrecked British vessel on a secret mission during an imperial war with Spain have different accounts of events.

-Also of Note: If a New York Times Bestseller isn’t yet available in any of the three catalogs; you can contact the library and request to be notified when it becomes available.
+Also of Note: If a New York Times Bestseller isn’t yet available in any of the three catalogs, you can contact the library and request to be notified when it becomes available.

-Southeast Steuben County Library Tel: 607-936-3713
+Southeast Steuben County Library Telephone Number: 607-936-3713.

 Tech Talk is a Southeast Steuben County Library blog.